pstyp/quizcreator/README.md

 ![cipipeline](https://github.com/pstyp/images/blob/master/CI%20pipeline.png)

 My application is stored in a Virtual Machine instance managed by Google Cloud Platform.
 I used Python as my source code with Flask as my micro-framework.
 My continuous integration pipeline allows for quick development-to-deployment cycle.
 I used git for version control and GitHub as my remote repository.
 I also used Jenkins as my CI server.
 Jenkins can clone my GitHub repository and then run my application as a systemd service in the background.
 I used pytest for unit testing and I utilised some selenium modules for integration testing.
-Additionally, I used to Trello for project tracking.
+Additionally, I used a Trello board for project tracking.

 ![jenkins](https://github.com/pstyp/images/blob/master/jenkins.png)